CAKE: Confidence in Assignments via K-partition Ensembles: Methodology

 \subsection{CAKE Score}

-From the clustering ensemble, we derive two complementary per-instance diagnostics: the assignment-stability estimate $c_i$ (Eq.~\ref{eq:stability}) and the Silhouette-based reliability score $\tilde S_i$ (Eq.~\ref{eq:silhouette}).
-The CAKE scores combine these signals into a single confidence value in $[0,1]$ (outlined in Alg.~\ref{alg}).
+From the clustering ensemble, two complementary per-instance diagnostics are derived: the assignment-stability estimate $c_i$ (Eq.~\ref{eq:stability}) and the Silhouette-based reliability score $\tilde S_i$ (Eq.~\ref{eq:silhouette}).
+CAKE combines these signals into a single confidence value in $[0,1]$ (outlined in Fig.~\ref{fig:pipeline} \& Algorithm~\ref{alg}).
 It rewards observations that are repeatedly assigned to the same cluster across runs and are strongly supported by their local geometry, while penalizing points with unstable assignments or poor local separation from other clusters.
-Our two formulations are:
+The two formulations are:

 The product (Eq.~\ref{eq:cake:a}) attains high values only when both components are large and rapidly downweights points that are weak in either stability or geometric fit.
 The harmonic mean (Eq.~\ref{eq:cake:b}) provides a smoother trade-off, remaining sensitive to low values while being less dominated by a single moderate component, which can make the combined score easier to interpret.
-This mirrors the role of the F1 score in classification, which balances precision and recall via a harmonic mean~\citep{powers2011evaluation}, and similarly treats stability and geometric fit as complementary requirements for high confidence.
+This mirrors the role of the F1 score in classification, which balances precision and recall via a harmonic mean~\parencite{powers2011evaluation}, and similarly treats stability and geometric fit as complementary requirements for high confidence (see the score distribution and percentiles on synthetic data in Fig.~\ref{fig:cake_side_by_side}).

 \textbf{Complexity.} With the centroid proxy, computing Silhouette scores over $R$ runs costs $O(Rnkd)$, while exact computations cost $O(R n^2 d )$.
 Label alignment over all run-pairs builds a $k\times k$ contingency and solves a Hungarian assignment per pair, for $O\!\big(\binom{R}{2}(n + k^3)\big)$ time; thus CAKE runs in $O(Rnk d + \binom{R}{2}(n + k^3))$ overall, or $O(Rn^2 d + \binom{R}{2}(n + k^3))$ using exact Silhouette scores, and uses $O(nR)$ memory (see runtime vs. $R, n$ on synthetic data in Fig.~\ref{fig:runtime_cake} and Tables~\ref{tab:runtimer}--\ref{tab:runtimen}).